clemsonciti/bootcamp-handouts/git.md

 You will enter commands remotely into the Palmetto cluster - the University's high-performance computing (HPC) resource.
-After the workshop, we will discuss how to install/use the command-line on your own computer and OS.
+After the workshop, we will discuss how to install/use Git on your own computer and OS.

 To open a remote command-line on Palmetto: